jliu-nxj/vue-hotel-datepicker/README.md

 Will show this string in the checkOut box by default when `endTimeValue` is empty/null.

+# autoCloseDatepicker
+- Type: `Boolean`
+- Required: `true`

+Boolean that is used to either close datepicker on endDate selection or leave it open (to allow for time select)

 ## API
 ⚠️ In order to open/close the datepicker from an external element, such as a button make sure to set `closeDatepickerOnClickOutside` to false